Welcome from Dr. Larry Weiss

 Welcome to Our Community

-Brooklyn Friends School opens its 150th academic year in 2017-18 with a record enrollment of 917 students from Family Center 2s-12th grade.
+Brooklyn Friends School opens its 151st academic year in 2018-19 with an enrollment of 900 students from Family Center 2s through 12th grade.

 From its beginnings just after the Civil War in 1867, Brooklyn Friends has offered its students and their families a challenging, supportive, and humane education informed by the testimonies and values of the Religious Society of Friends (Quakers).